-MPC89x52A is a single-chip 8-bit microcontroller with the instruction sets fully compatible with industrial-standard 80C51 series microcontroller.
+MPC89x53A is a single-chip 8-bit microcontroller with the instruction sets fully compatible with industrial-standard 80C51 series microcontroller.

-There is 8 Kbytes flash memory embedded for application program, 7 Kbytes data flash shared by In-System Programming code, and In-Application-Programming code.
-In-System-Programming and In-Application-Programming allows the users to download new code or data while the microcontroller sits in the running state.
+There is 15 Kbytes on-chip flash memory available for Application program code and In-System Programming code.
+In-System-Programming allows the users to download new code while the microcontroller sits in the running state.